What are you looking for?

 According to HR analyst firm, Fosway Group, the outlook for onboarding is looking healthier though, with nearly half (48%) of organisations set to allocate more funds to this facet of HR in 2019.
 That’s fantastic news for business, and will surely generate positive ROI.

 If you’re one of the many UK organisations that recognises the need to optimise employee onboarding and/or re-onboarding, start by improving communication and ensure you are including your entire workforce, irrespective of their role, geography or personal situation.
-Next, make sure your HR software comes with a comprehensive onboarding tool that meets the needs of your organisation, and you’ll set yourself in good stead to improve employee experiences and reduce costly staff churn.
+Next, make sure your HRIS comes with comprehensive onboarding software that meets the needs of your organisation, and you’ll set yourself in good stead to improve employee experiences and reduce costly staff churn.

 And finally…don’t forget that Mother’s Day card!